 Customer will use Good Utility Practice to avoid creating Oversupply Imbalances or Undersupply Imbalances.

 Customer shall contract for or have available to it resources within the control area within which the Facility is located, that are capable of supplying in real time any deviations between Customer's generation schedules and the actual deliveries of electricity to the FPL Transmission System by the Facility, as measured by the actual metered output of such Facility.
-To the extent Customer fails to contract for or provide for such generator imbalance service to the satisfaction of FPL, Customer shall be deemed to take, and hereby shall acquire and pay for, such generator imbalance service from FPL pursuant to the terms and conditions of a generator imbalance agreement with FPL.
+To the extent Customer fails to contract for or provide for such generator imbalance service to the satisfaction of FPL or have dynamic scheduling that is operating successfully, Customer shall be deemed to take, and hereby shall acquire and pay for, such generator imbalance service from FPL pursuant to the terms and conditions of a generator imbalance agreement with FPL.

 Notwithstanding the foregoing, in the event that FPL’s OATT is revised to include provisions that address energy imbalance between energy scheduled and delivered from the Facility, the foregoing provision shall be of no further force and effect.